-A Team system enables children to earn points for their Team, with the winners awarded a cup in Celebration Assembly each week.
+A Team system enables children to earn points for their Team.
 The Team Meetings allow children to meet in their Family Groups, where they spend time discussing solutions to a given scenario.
 Older children are encouraged to Chair the discussions and to be good role models.
 All staff are in a Team.
 We use the Team approach on Sports Day and for other events.